Grass needs water, but how much? The combined loss of water from

 tuned to provide 3/4 inch to every corner of the lawn, one would

 normally water more than this amount.
-How much depends on how bad
+How much depends on how the irrigation system

 out 3 inches in one hour, then you can figure on watering for 15 minutes

-enough so that the spray or stream from each head just barely touches
+of a irrigation system should be close enough that the spray or stream from each head just barely touches

 the neighboring heads.
 So if your sprinklers are place on a square